Dave McCormick: Russian invasion of Ukraine

 McCormick believes Russia is the sole aggressor in the Russia-Ukraine conflict.
 McCormick does not support Ukraine joining NATO.

 China

 In 2007, McCormick spoke as a member of the George W. Bush administration in Beijing, China, where he said that "When China succeeds, the United States succeeds" and that the U.S. owes "much of the strength and vitality of our economic relationship today to the remarkable success of China's economic development over the last three decades".
 As a member of the Bush administration, McCormick pushed China to raise the value of its currency.
 He later praised President Trump's administration for measures to counter China.

 Immigration

 McCormick has called for increasing skilled immigration to the United States.
-He also supports building a wall on the US-Mexico border.
+He also supports building a wall on the U.S.Mexico border.

 LGBTQ rights

 In 2013, McCormick joined 131 other Republicans in signing an amicus brief filed at the United States Supreme Court supporting the legalization of gay marriage prior to Obergefell v.
 Hodges.
 During McCormick's tenure as CEO of Bridgewater Associates, the company's policy was to fully pay for gender transition surgery.
 During his campaign for Senate, McCormick stated that he opposes federal funding towards gender transition surgeries and transgender girls participating in girls' competitive sports.